Home > Small Cakes > 6-Inch Boston Cream Pie

 • Base – The pastry cream gets its rich texture from the egg yolk.
 The milk, cream, and cornstarch combine to make it creamy and thick.
 Then we add butter at the end for a silky custard.

-• Flavor – I like to use vanilla bean paste in my pastry cream because it has rich vanilla flavor.
+• Flavor – I like to use vanilla bean paste in my pastry cream because it has a rich vanilla flavor.
 Vanilla bean paste may be hard to come by, or just more than you’d like to spend.
 I get it.
-In which case, vanilla extract works just as well.
+In this case, vanilla extract works just as well.

 • Sweetener – I use pure maple syrup, which may seem a bit unconventional.
 I choose maple syrup as my sweetener whenever I can for the buttery and caramel flavor.